-- ii.
-The Airline (if involved) will need to provide information of souls on board plus infants, fuel on board, and mail. - The Airline Representative will need to be contacted and escorted to the accident site by SAA. - iii.
+- i.
+The SAA will activate the AEP, provide first response ARFF, determine closure of aircraft movement areas, contact the aircraft owner, and report to the Incident Commander "Incident Command." - ii.
+The Airline (if involved) will need to provide information of souls on board plus infants, and mail. - a.
+The Airline Representative will need to be contacted and escorted to the accident site by SAA. - iii.
 The Salina Fire Department will be in radio contact with ARFF Personnel and will proceed directly to the site using whichever entry is deemed appropriate. - a.
 SFD will coordinate all operations through Salina Dispatch. - iv.
 SFD EMS will respond with medic units. - a.
-If additional ambulances are needed, they can be requested from surrounding communities. - Hospital emergency plans may be activated and injured can be transported. - c.
+If additional ambulances are needed, they can be requested from surrounding communities. - b.
+Hospital emergency plans may be activated and injured can be transported. - c.
 Should conditions dictate, physicians may be sent to the scene. - d.
 Ambulatory injured will be triaged initially and the critically injured will be transported first. - e.
 Those with minor injuries will be provided initial first aid, transported to a treatment area to be determined at the time, and as conditions warrant, to await transfer to the hospital for further examination. - f.
-All passengers or others that may have been involved in the accident, regardless of injury or not, may be transported to a medical facility or hospital for examination and observation. - The KHP is responsible for aircraft accident investigation in the state of Kansas. - vi.
+All passengers or others that may have been involved in the accident, regardless of injury or not, may be transported to a medical facility or hospital for examination and observation. - v.
+The KHP is responsible for aircraft accident investigation in the state of Kansas. - vi.
 The LEOs can deploy as many officers as necessary to accomplish the following: - a.
 Access control at perimeter gates - b.
-Traffic control diverting all non-emergency traffic - Maintaining traffic routes for emergency vehicles to and from the crash site - d.
+Traffic control diverting all non-emergency traffic - c.
+Maintaining traffic routes for emergency vehicles to and from the crash site - d.
 Begin investigation of the accident - vii.
 As necessary, the Saline County Rural Fire districts can provide mutual aid support of additional manpower and equipment upon request. - viii.
 The KBI mission is to provide professional investigative and laboratory services to criminal justice agencies and the dissemination of criminal justice information to public and private agencies, for the purpose of promoting public safety and the prevention of crime in Kansas.
 The Civil Air Patrol may respond to provide assistance in searching for the aircraft location or debris and victims, additional communication, and security at the scene.